 The Data Controller must not rely on AccuRx for the communication of vital information.
 SMS messages should only be used to support and enhance communication.
 AccuRx provide no guarantees or assurances that SMS messages have been delivered or read by the recipient.

-The instructions given by the Data Controller to the Data Processor in respect of the Personal Data/Special Categories of Personal Data disclosed to it by patients of the Data Controller or generated in respect of such patients shall at all times be in accordance with the laws of the United Kingdom.
+The instructions given by the Data Controller to the Data Processor in respect of the Personal Data/Special Categories of Personal Data disclosed to it by patients of the Data Controller or generated in respect of such patients shall at all times be in accordance with the laws of England and Wales.

 The Data Controller must ensure that all data fields in AccuRx are correctly filled in and do not contain patient identifiable information where they are not supposed to.

 The Data Controller, by entering into this Agreement, instructs the Data Processor to process the Personal Data/Special Categories of Personal Data on its behalf for the purpose of providing the Services, including the purpose of usage data reports in anonymised form.

 The Data Controller, by entering into this Agreement, instructs the Data Processor to engage in reasonable monitoring of messages to prevent abuse, fraud or harm to patients through technical or user errors.
 This monitoring shall be proportionate and carried out through a person acting as a clinical lead.

 Only process the Personal Data & Special Categories of Personal Data for the purpose of providing the Services and in accordance with the Data Controller’s instructions, unless the Data Processor is required to do otherwise by law.

 Only process the Personal Data & Special Categories of Personal Data only to the extent and in such a manner as is necessary for the provision of the services.